wso2-attic/ballerina-integrator/README.md

 ### Invoking the service

-Navigate to `scatter-gather-messaging/guide` and run the following commands in separate terminals to start two HTTP services.
+Navigate to `scatter-gather-messaging/guide` and run the following commands in a separate terminal to start two HTTP services.
 This will start the `auctionService` and  `bidService` services in ports 9091 and 9090 respectively.

 ```bash
 $ ballerina run auction_service/auction_service